 COBRA continuation coverage is a temporary continuation of coverage.
-When the qualifying event is the death of the employee, the employee's becoming entitled to Medicare benefits (under Part A, Part B, or both), your divorce or legal separation, or a dependent child's losing eligibility as a dependent child, COBRA continuation coverage lasts for up to a total of 36 months.
+When the qualifying event is the death of the employee, the employee's becoming entitled to Medicare benefits (under Part A, Part B or both), your divorce or legal separation or a dependent child's losing eligibility as a dependent child, COBRA continuation coverage lasts for up to a total of 36 months.
 When the qualifying event is the end of employment or reduction of the employee's hours of employment, and the employee became entitled to Medicare benefits less than 18 months before the qualifying event, COBRA continuation coverage for qualified beneficiaries other than the employee lasts until 36 months after the date of Medicare entitlement.
 For example, if a covered employee becomes entitled to Medicare 8 months before the date on which his employment terminates, COBRA continuation coverage for his spouse and children can last up to 36 months after the date of Medicare entitlement, which is equal to 28 months after the date of the qualifying event (36 months minus 8 months).
-Otherwise, when the qualifying event is the end of employment or reduction of the employee's hours of employment, COBRA continuation coverage generally lasts for only up to a total of 18 months.
-There are two ways in which this 18-month period of COBRA continuation coverage can be extended
+Otherwise, when the qualifying event is the end of employment or reduction of the employee's hours of employment, cobrad entitle of employment or reduction of the employee's hours of ways in which this 18-month period of COBRA continuation coverage can be extended.

-You May Be Able to Get Coverage Through the Health Insurance Marketplace That Costs Less Than COBRA Continuation Coverage.
+You May Be Able to Get Coverage through the Health Insurance Marketplace that Costs Less than COBRA Continuation Coverage.